dvitale199/GenoTools/README.md

   --all_sample \
   --all_variant
 ```
+This will find common snps between your genotype data and the reference panel, run PCA, UMAP-transform PCs, and train a new XGBoost classifier specific to your data/ref panel.

 if you'd like to run the pipeline using an existing model, you can do that like so (take note of the `--model` option):
 ```